BookOps-CAT/bookops-worldcat/docs/index.md

 ##### get_record Method

 `session.get_record()` method with OCLC number as an argument sends a request for a matching full bibliographic record in Worldcat. `get_record` should be a primary method to download records from Worldcat.
-The Metadata API correctly matches requested OCLC numbers of records that have been merged by returning current master record.
+The Metadata API correctly matches the requested OCLC numbers of records that have been merged into another record by returning the current master record.

-Returned response is a `requests.Response` object with all its features:
+Returned response is a `requests.Response` object with all of its features:
 ```python
 with MetadataSession(credentials=token) as session:
     result = session.get_record("00000000123")